 In 2007 Philip moved with his wife, Ruth, and daughter, Kitty, to Paris, where he was the chaplain of St Michael’s Church, in the centre of Paris, a multicultural church with a congregation who spoke around 40 different languages.

 In late 2012, Philip left Paris for his role at the Church Mission Society.
 Philip oversaw the operation of all CMS’s mission in 40 countries, leading a community of around 3,000 members and supporting around 350 people in mission around the world.

-Bishop Philip was consecrated on November 30 by the Archbishop of Canterbury, the Most Revd Justin Welby, at St Paul’s Cathedral, London, and will be welcomed to the Diocese of Truro and take up his seat in Truro Cathedral on January 12, 2019.
+Bishop Philip was consecrated on November 30 by the Archbishop of Canterbury, the Most Revd Justin Welby, at St Paul’s Cathedral, London, and was welcomed to the Diocese of Truro on January 12, 2019.

 The Bishop of St Germans

-Bishop Chris is married to Revd Ellie Goldsmith and the couple have two children.
+Bishop Hugh is married to Lizzie and they have four children.